BuffsRacing/docs/docs/index.md

 > The fastest team at CU Boulder

-This documentation covers the telemetry and streaming setup for the endurance divison.
+This documentation covers the telemetry and streaming setup for the endurance division.

 <img src="./flowchart.svg">